RodriguesIsrael/Angolas-Civil-War/README.md

   * Passed the code throught the official W3C validator with no issues.
   * Passed the code through the official (Jigsaw) for CSS validator with no issues
-  * Passed the link throught the oficial Lighthouse for performance testing
+  * Passed the link throught the oficial Lighthouse for performance testing: